|

 recalled seeing a woman who matched her description.
 He searched for another fifteen

+minutes with no results.
 The man drove immediately to get the park rangers stationed a short drive down the

 road, who were searching for her within forty-five minutes.
 Within two hours, a chopper